iotaledger/iri/README.md

 If the '`iota.ini`' file exists, it will be read.
 The port and all the command line options below take precedence over values specified in the ini config file.

-Here is an example script that specifies only the port, with all other setting to be read from the ini file **if it exists**:
+Here is an example script that specifies only the port, with all other settings to be read from the ini file **if it exists**:

 ```
 java -jar iri.jar -p 14265